playtron-os/gamelab/README.md

 ### Run the app

-To start Labs from the development environment, run:
+To start GameLAB from the development environment, run:

 `pnpm start`